 Do you eat when you are upset or stressed and feel guilty about it later and wonder why you did it?
 Do you put weight on during stressful periods in your life despite how you eat or how much exercise you do?
 Well, it’s not your fault!
 And this blog discusses why.

-Is the only thing between you, a large packet of chips, a family block of chocolate and a tub of ice cream, a short drive to the servo?
-The real question, however, is why is your craving for these foods so strong?
+Is the only thing between you and a large packet of chips, a family block of chocolate and a tub of ice cream, a short drive to the servo?
+The real question, however, is why are you craving these foods?

 According to Chinese medicine, your physiology drives your psychology – in other words the health of your organs has a big influence over your mental state and your behaviour.
 If the health of an organ is not what it should be, this can easily drive cravings and over-eating.
 Let’s look at the common ones: